General Institutional Information

 Assessment of Student Learning Outcomes

-Assessment of student learning is a critical aspect of the mission of the Unification Theological Seminary.
-Assessment assures the quality of our academic programs, supports the faculty in their efforts to improve the quality of courses, and assures you, the students, that the programs at UTS are delivering a tested, quality product.
+Assessment of student learning is a critical aspect of the mission of HJ International.
+Assessment assures the quality of our academic programs, supports the faculty in their efforts to improve the quality of courses, and assures you, the students, that the programs at HJI are delivering a tested, quality product.

 The Year-End Assessment Report includes the Assessment Plan, Program Learning Outcomes, and the results each year.
 The Reports for the past three years are available from the links below.

 The federal government requires only institutions with first-time, full-time undergraduate students to report retention and graduation rates.
 HJI is a professional, exclusively graduate institution of higher education, and therefore this data is not available.

 Time to Completion